markets/awesome-ruby/README.md

 * [anemone](https://github.com/chriskite/anemone) - Ruby library and CLI for crawling websites.
 * [Wombat](https://github.com/felipecsl/wombat) - Web scraper with an elegant DSL that parses structured data from web pages
 * [Mechanize](https://github.com/sparklemotion/mechanize) - Mechanize is a ruby library that makes automated web interaction easy.
+* [Upton](https://github.com/propublica/upton) - A batteries-included framework for easy web-scraping.
+Just add CSS!
+(Or do more.)

 ## Processes and Threads